aUDIOMAPS.

 Paper, string, adhesive tape, detritus.

 Drawing is absolutely integral to my studio practise.
 The process informs and underpins all my work.
-For me, drawing is not about representation, it’s more a gathering and ordering of a collection of memories.
+For me, drawing is not about representation, it’s more a gathering and ordering.
 Half seen, overlooked fragments, fleeting moments.
 It’s where marks, surfaces, shapes, lines and textures coalesce.
 Entirely process orientated and risky, it becomes a dialogue with the materials.

 DRAWING TESTS SET ONE.